nikolaus-lemberski/cachedemo/README.md

 # Cache Demo

-Simple Spring Boot project with Infinispan in-memory Data Grid.
+Simple Spring Boot project with Infinispan in-memory data grid.
 Used as embedded cache for local development, remote cache for _"production"_.

 _**Warning:** Demo project.
 Not intended to use in production!_